Open Ended Play – An Important Part of Child Development

 I can’t say enough great things about sensory bins.
 They are the best toy for toddlers and preschool aged children.
 Sensory bins help children work on their fine motor skills, sensory experiences, spark curiosity, can even serve as a calming activity, and are just never endless fun for kids.

-You can make your own sensory box with any sort of bin, some pebbles, water beads, colored rice, or kinetic sand.
+You can make your own sensory box (just look at this beautiful St. Patrick’s Day Sensory Bin created by Kim Manzo) with any sort of bin, some pebbles, water beads, colored rice, or kinetic sand.
 Then add plastic animals, fake succulents, rocks, tissue paper, or frozen food.
 The sky is the limit.
 Or you can purchase pre-made sensory bins, if you’re not feeling crafty or inspired.

 My Sons’ Favorite Sensory Bin